Art

 Implementation:

-Art is interwoven into the school’s curriculum, making meaningful links to other elements of the curriculum.
+Art is interwoven into the school’s personalised curriculum through a thematic approach, making meaningful links to other elements of the curriculum.
 This may be through drawing on knowledge and inspiration from art from other cultures, artists from particular periods in history, or art that sends a certain message.

 Each year group will have three main art projects throughout the year, each with a differing focus.
 One project will be primarily be based around drawing.
 Children will be developing their understanding of line, mark, tone, form and texture.
 Another project will focus on a specific artist or designer.
 Children will analyse their work, explore their methods of working and consider how they can create their own pieces in that particular style.
 The final project will look at art in a much broader sense.
 Children will endeavour to produce a piece of work in a different medium, which could be: digital media, painting, textiles, printing, 3-D or collage.